 - We fixed an issue resulting in the taskbar flyouts (network, volume, etc) no longer having an acrylic background.

 - We fixed an issue resulting in hangs when using WSL in the previous flight.

 - We’ve updated the Emoji Panel to now support search and tooltips for the Emoji 11 emoji that were added recently.
 These keywords will also populate text predictions when typing with the touch keyboard.

 - We fixed an issue where explorer.exe would crash if you were in Tablet Mode and opened Task View while in portrait orientation.

 - We fixed an issue where the app icons in Task View might appear slightly blurry on high DPI devices.

 - We fixed an issue where on narrow devices activities in Timeline might slightly overlap the scrollbar.

 - We fixed an issue where you might unexpectedly get an error saying no supported app is installed, after clicking certain activities in Timeline, even though a supported app was installed.

-- We fixed issue where Taskbar background could become transparent when changing graphics device.
+- We fixed the issue where the Taskbar background could become transparent when changing the graphics device.